Sports, Friday, August 28th

 As undeniable as it sounds, Mount Pleasant football is set to return to KILJ this evening.

-The Panthers are going to square off against Wiscosnin recruit defensive end T.J.
-Bollers and the Clear Creek-Amana Clippers Friday evening.
+The Panthers are set to square off against Wiscosnin recruit — defensive end T.J.
+Bollers — and the Clear Creek-Amana Clippers Friday night.

-John Kuhens and Kent Bennett will have the call for Panther football this evening.
+John Kuhens and Kent Bennett will have the call for Panther football beginning with the pre-game show at 7:00 p.n

 The two two teems met in Week One of last year, which resulted in a Mount Pleasant 42-20 win — a game they led 35-6 after three quarters.